 Jumbo Lollipop – This took you forever to get through, but hey!
 You did it!

-Looking out for hard sci-fi, I picked up Too Like the Lightning off a book recs list.
+Looking out for hard sci-fi, I picked up Too Like the Lightning off a book rec list.
 I was not expecting how towering the novel would be.
-It is enormously complex, and impressively dense.
+It is enormously complex and impressively dense.
 Besides, this ambitious endeavour is only the introductory first chapter to a two-parter history.

 By sheer world-building, historian Ada Palmer has crammed insights on philosophy, theology, gender studies, world politics, economics and linguistics into a single book.
-Not a criticism!
-If anything, this is the most fascinating story I have read in recent years.
-Patience will beget an interesting and intellectually rewarding experience.
+This is no criticism!
+If anything, it is the most fascinating story I have read in recent years.
+In this case, patience pays off, delivering an interesting and rewarding experience.

 Cotton Candy – Admit it, you loved this when you were younger (you probably still do).
 Think children’s or MG fiction.

 Roald Dahl really ought to make the list, given how many times I have read Matilda and Rhyme Stew.
-But The Wind In the Willows is the warm, endearing story that has stayed with me since childhood.
+But The Wind In the Willows is the warm and endearing story that has truly stayed with me since childhood.

 In his enchanting adventure, Kenneth Grahame evokes endless wonder in a fantasy world seen through the eyes of a child.
-Just a few chapters later, and Mole already feels like an old friend.
+Just a few chapters later, Mole already feels like an old friend.
 Such charm is hard to find.
-As is inspiration that urges us to take a blithesome step out of the old life, and into the new.
+As is inspiration that urges us to take a blithesome step out of the old life and into the new.

 Thanks for getting through this hefty list.
 Keen to do your own list?
 I couldn’t decide who to nominate.
 So consider yourself tagged, so long as you are reading this. 😉